Fountainhead (Jackson, Mississippi): Usage

 The Hughes family lived there with their five children; the family owned it for 25 years, during which it sustained gradual deterioration.
 Although Wright had been satisfied with the sloped site, the ground was made of Yazoo Clay, which led to structural issues after the house was finished.
 The varying moisture of the Yazoo Clay caused the floor slabs and windows to crack, and the house experienced further leaks, which damaged the ceilings and walls.
 Other issues arose because of the slope of the land.
 At its worst extent, the floor sloped down 19 in between the living-room terrace and the westernmost bedroom.
 Hughes's wife died in 1964, and after that he let the house crumble into such disrepair that there were discussions about destroying the building.

 The next owner of the Hughes House was a local architect, Robert Parker Adams, who bought the residence in 1979 and lived there with his wife Mary.
 The building was added to the National Register of Historic Places in 1980; it was cited at the time as the most valuable modern-style structure in Mississippi.
 Adams restored the house after acquiring it, adding an air-conditioning system and resurfacing the floor slab.
 Adams injected a composite material of clay, sand, and mud beneath the foundation to reduce the floor's slant, dug trenches around the house, filled cracks in the floor, and cleaned the concrete and wood inside.
 Though he spent three years on the project, Adams said the renovation was a "work of love" and that he was not tired of it.
 He characterized the house as growing out of the ground and stated that he liked the house's floor grid, sloped walls, and roof.
-During his 45 years in the house, Adams frequently gave tours of his residence.
-In 2025, Adams placed the house for sale for $2.5 million, and the Mississippi Museum of Art negotiated to acquire it.
+During his 45 years in the house, Adams gave tours of his residence, which often lasted at least two hours.

+In 2025, Adams placed the house for sale for $2.5 million, several weeks before he died.
+The Mississippi Museum of Art (MMA) negotiated to acquire it, and it requested and received a zoning variance that October, allowing the house to be repurposed for public use.
+The MMA finalized its purchase that November, with plans to renovate and open it to the public.
+As part of the purchase, the MMA agreed to preserve Fountainhead's furniture and architectural details, making it one of a few museums in the U.S. to own a Wright-designed house.
+The renovation was scheduled to cost $2 million and last one year; two donors had agreed to pay the renovation's cost.
+Once the renovation was completed, the MMA planned to operate a shuttle service between the house and the main museum building.